Music Therapy Techniques

 Then you can choose what sort of mood or music might connect with the people you want the music to help join in.

 Another great technique is to choose generous instruments if you want to do some playing.
-That means instruments which are responsive to touch and make a quality sound.
+That means instruments which are responsive to touch and make a good quality sound.
 Try before you buy.

 Go with the beat or vocal pitch of the person you want to share music with.
+Adjust your singing to match and that will show you are listening to them.
+Being listened to is a great motivator to carry on joining in.

 Always do what is enjoyable and fun.
 Singing known songs or dancing together to a recording can be good to do.
 If the music isn't fun don't worry just let it go and try something else!